 Heartworm, fleas, ticks, parasites … the list of insects that pet owners must guard their dogs against can be an intimidating one.
-Even worse, trying to find the proper Preventative Medications can result in a dizzying maze of online research, trying to find which product does what, and the differences between the vast array of available products.
+Even worse, trying to find the proper Preventative Medications can result in a dizzying maze of online research – (advantage or Sentinel or advocate), trying to find which product does what, and the differences between the vast array of available products.
 To make the job of every pet parent easier with new puppy or kitten, below is a handy guide to a number of different preventatives.

 Arguably the most important preventative medication for dogs, there are many formulations and brands available.
 Some simply prevent heartworm, while others prevent fleas, ticks, and parasites as well.